keplernetwork/kepler/etc/gen_gen/README.md

 # Genesis Genesis

-This crate isn't strictly part of grin but allows the generation and release of a new Kepler Genesis in an automated fashion.
+This crate isn't strictly part of kepler but allows the generation and release of a new Kepler Genesis in an automated fashion.
 The process is the following:

 * Prepare a multisig output and kernel to use as coinbase.
 In the case of Kepler mainnet, this is done and owned by the council treasurers.
 This can be down a few days prior.
 * Grab the latest bitcoin block hash from publicly available APIs.